cs3733-d25/Assignment4/README.md

 # Assignment 4 - Agile XP and Facade Design Pattern
-*DUE: Monday 21, 11:59pm.
-There is a 10 point penalty for submitting the assignment by Tuesday, April 22 at noon.
+*DUE: Sunday, April 20 at 11:59pm.
+There is no penalty for submitting until Monday, 21 at noon.
 This assignment is to be done in the same homework group of two as in the previous assignment.

 **Enter both of your names below.
 If we cannot figure out who did the assignment, we cannot grade it!**